ephraimg/star-wars-astronomy/README.md

 ### Testing

 The repo includes an assortment of tests across several suites.
-These include DOM tests, tests of Redux reducers, and tests of Redux actions.
-Complete coverage is still
+These include DOM tests, tests of Redux reducers, and tests of Redux actions (including mocking an axios call to the API).
+Complete coverage is still quite a way off, but the present tests indicate the general strategies to be used.

 ## Contributing